kylelin1998/RssMonitorTelegramBot/README_en.md

 Support custom Webhook invocation.

+## Specific Features
+#### Notifications
+Not only can you receive notifications on Telegram, but you can also customize webhook notifications to any platform you desire.
+#### Notification Targets
+You have the option to set global notification targets, and each individual plan can also have its unique notification targets.
+If a plan doesn't have specific notification targets configured, it will default to the global ones.
+This provides great flexibility.
+#### Unlimited Plans
+You can add an unlimited number of RSS monitoring plans, with no restrictions, for easy management.
+#### Notification Template Variables
+Highly configurable notification text, with support for numerous template variables.
+#### Resource Crawling
+You can enable resource crawling for your plans.
+Once enabled, it will automatically grab an image from the RSS content, combining it with the notification text and sending it to Telegram.
+#### Translation of Your Choice
+Template variables support translation to the language of your choice.
+For example, you can translate the title into English, Thai, Russian, German, etc.
+#### Convenient Upgrades
+The bot includes a built-in upgrade feature.
+After initial deployment, you can simply click on the upgrade button within the bot for future upgrades.
+#### Lightweight
+Takes up around 100MB of memory in the system, and uses a lightweight SQLite database, ensuring it remains truly lightweight.

 ## Deploy
 The bot's deploy steps based on the Docker, its upgrade feature also based on the Docker, so please use the Docker to deploy it in case appear error.